www.medievalbookshop.co.uk

 What's all this about primary sources and secondary sources?

-Basically, primary sources are texts written during the middle ages, secondary sources are books written by later authors about the middle ages.
+Basically, primary sources are texts written or in use during the middle ages, secondary sources are books written by later authors about the middle ages (so on this site, usually post‑1600 or so).

 When the site was first set up this seemed a sensible method to use.
 It's familiar to most users from the bibliographies in printed books, so it doesn't take long to get used to on the web site.

-As the site has grown, it's become increasingly obvious that not all books fit comfortably into either of these categories, so new ones have been created (with more to come in the future).
+As the site grew, it became increasingly obvious that not all books fit comfortably into either of these categories, so new ones were been created, and there is now a substantial choice of specialist subject pages.
 Consider the organisation of the site an ongoing project, one which will undoubtedly come to fruition within the lifetimes of many of us.

 Why don't you have a shopping cart?

 Sore point, that.
-Unfortunately shopping cart systems don't cope well with large numbers of unique items (such as secondhand books with only one copy of each in stock).
-Consider it under construction, in a very long term kind of way...
+Unfortunately shopping cart systems are time consuming to construct and don’t cope well with large numbers of unique items (such as secondhand books with only one copy of each in stock).
+Consider it under consideration, in a very, very long term kind of way…

 And credit cards?

-Medievalbookshop has a low turnover, so the charges that would be incurred for running a secure credit card facility are not currently viable.
-You can pay by credit card via Paypal (see Paypal's website for details).
+Medievalbookshop has a (very) low turnover, so the charges that would be incurred for running a secure credit card facility are not viable.
+You can pay with a credit card via Paypal (see Paypal’s website for details).
+When you confirm your order, I’ll get Paypal to send you a no‑obligation payment link by email, which makes the process more or less painless.

 I saw a book on this site the other day and now it's gone - why's that?